natelgrw/titan_foundation_model/README.md

 ## ⚡ Current Features

-The TITAN data collection pipeline is capable of optimizing the following primary specs on op-amp Spectre netlists:
+ASPECTOR is capable of optimizing the following primary specs on op-amp Spectre netlists:

 - Gain
 - Unity-Gain Bandwidth (UGBW)